fix8mt/uri/README.md

 ![class diagram (static)](https://github.com/fix8mt/uri/blob/master/assets/classstatic.png)

 ### `uri_fixed`
-The derived class `uri_fixed` stores the source string and then builds a `basic_uri` using that string as its reference. `uri_fixed` derives from `basic_uri` and a private storage class
+The derived class `uri_fixed` stores the source string and then builds a `basic_uri` using that string as its reference. `uri_fixed` derives from `basic_uri` and a private fixed storage class
 `uri_storage_base`.
 The supplied string is moved or copied and stored by the object.
 The class is templated by the non-type parameter `lit` which is a string literal wrapper.
 The storage required will be the exact size of the supplied string plus the size of `basic_uri`.
 This class is the most efficient and minimal storage required.
 This class can be `constexpr`
 (some compilers may require `static`).
-Note: no editing or factory methods are available with `uri_fixed`.
 If your application needs the uri to hold and persist the source uri statically (for example in another container) and with _minimal_ storage, this class is suitable.

+> [!NOTE]
+> No editing or factory methods are available with `uri_fixed`.

 ```c++
 uri_fixed<"https://www.example.com:8080/path1"> u1;